 Format: Although these reactions are only one page, you are expected to submit well-written papers.
 These will be graded not only on the thoughts submitted, but also on grammar and cohesiveness.

-Formatting expectations: double spaced, 12 pt standard font (Times New Roman or Arial), 1" margins, no 1st or 2nd person in your writing, nothing but your name at the top.
-A rubric is also provided in the assignment for you to follow!
+\\Formatting expectations: double spaced, 12 pt standard font (Times New Roman or Arial), 1" margins, no 1st or 2nd person in your writing, nothing but your name at the top.
+A rubric is provided for you to follow!